virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

  Note, that the compiler presently generates code only in an intermediate-language format known as "PALMAT", and that to run the compiled HAL/S program it's necessary to have a PALMAT virtual machine.
+ Which, of course, has not yet been created.

  However, the compiler does have an interactive mode in which you can compile and execute HAL/S source code, one statement at a time.